Last Updated on March 20, 2026 by James Hartley

 What Courts Ask

 Did the signatory intend to be legally bound?
-If yes, the method of signature — typed name, e-signature platform, wet ink — is irrelevant.
+If yes, the method — typed name, e-signature platform, wet ink — is irrelevant.
 Courts do not favour wet ink over digital; they favour evidence of intent.
+Method is secondary to intent.

 Burden of Proof